google/go-flow-levee/guides/quickstart.md

     Field: Password
 ```

-This method of configuration does not require changes to the code.
+This method of configuration does not require changes to the code, but you may need to change your
+configuration more often.
+For example, if the type's named were shortened to `Auth`, you would need
+to update the configuration to reflect that.

 See [the documentation](../configuration/README.md) for further instructions on how to describe sources.